warnikchow/kosp2e/README.md

 License of each subcorpus (including metadata and Korean script) follows the original license of the raw corpus.
 For *KSS* and *Covid-ED*, only academic usage is permitted.

 ### Citation
-Will be updated if *INTERSPEECH 2021 proceedings* is out.
+Will be updated if *INTERSPEECH 2021 proceedings* is out. arXiv version is [here](https://arxiv.org/abs/2107.02875).
 ```
 @article{cho2021kosp2e,
   title={Kosp2e: Korean Speech to English Translation Corpus},